bluerobotics/ardusub-zola/advanced-usage/index.md

 ##### Internet Status and Management

-- See whether the vehicle is connected to the internet
+- See whether the vehicle is connected to the internet (updates every 20 seconds)

 {{ easy_image(src="internet", center=true, width=50) }}
 {% pirate() %}